 This is my list of the ways that the COVID 19 pandemic can be stopped and brought under control.
 It is in order from what I believe is the least effective to the most effective ways to combat COVID 19.
 I will try not to involve any politics in this list but it may be necessary to mention how the results are effected by politics.
 This pandemic should not be in the least bit political, and should be purely scientific, but that has not been the case.
 I think some of the answers may shock you, or just surprise you, since some are not widely known or understood.

-What is debated is how to achieve this percentage.
-The doctor in charge of the Trump task force says that herd immunity should be achieved by just letting the disease run its course through the population.
+What is not agreed upon is how to achieve this percentage.
+The doctor that was in charge of the Trump task force says that herd immunity should be achieved by just letting the disease run its course through the population.
 The other method is by increasing the immunity with vaccinations.

-First, the problems with letting the disease run its course.
-They are stating this, but also saying that while most of the population who survives the disease by not dying will have immunity, and the population that is in the most danger of dying from the disease would need to be protected (quarantined) from getting the virus.
+First, there is a big problem with letting the disease run its course.
+They state that most of the population who survives the disease will have immunity.
+The population that is in the most danger of dying from the disease would need to be protected (quarantined) from getting the virus.
 This is an overgeneralized statement since a large percentage of the population is at high risk of becoming seriously ill from the disease, and it is nearly impossible to tell who is going to die from the disease.
-Many people at risk have no way to protect themselves totally (extended quarantining for many months?).
+Many people at risk have no way to protect themselves like extended quarantining for many months.
 Then there is the moral issue: Letting 1% of the population die to reach herd immunity!
 1% seems like a small number but 1% of 300 million people is 3 million people that would perish!
-This number might be reduced in the future but even .5% death rate would mean 1.5 million people will die!
+This percentage could be reduced in the future but even .5% death rate would mean 1.5 million people will die!
 The death rate today stands at around 1% for people contracting COVID 19, and is higher in poorer communities.
 Not a good idea in my opinion!
 Here is a link to an excellent article that explains more about herd immunity:

 Herd Immunity by Vaccination: As mentioned before, this is getting to that magic percentage where the disease stops spreading by vaccination.
 This seems simple but it has major drawbacks and problems.